As a meditation teacher, one of the questions people often ask me is how to stop falling asleep during meditation.

 It’s a very common occurrence.
 You’ve had a busy day, you’re tired, you know you need to meditate, so you lie down and shut your eyes.
 Perhaps you practice some deep breathing techniques or you listen to a relaxing guided meditation.
-Fast forward an hour and you wake up, realising that once again you feel asleep during meditation.
+Fast forward an hour and you wake up, realising that once again you fell asleep during meditation.

 1. Stay up with a more active form of meditation